knight-lang/knight-lang/specs.md

 ## Notation
 In this document, some notation is used to describe what is required of implementations:
 - The words **required**/**must**/**shall** indicates directions implementations if they want to be valid.
 - The word **undefined** is used to indicate that behaviour is undefined: Programs that contain undefined behaviour are invalid, and the interpreter does not have to provide any guarantees.
-(However, if possible, implementations should gracefully exit.)
+(Implementations are encouraged to somehow exit, even if it be through an uncaught exception.
+However this is not required)

 # Table of Contents